Rbukowit/Bukowitz-Portfolio/PartIIFinalProject.md

 ![HSC Moodboard](https://user-images.githubusercontent.com/78364263/110418455-9385be00-8065-11eb-86f1-92ebd24974fb.png)

+Please use this link to see Part I of my project: [Final Project Part I](final_project_RachelBukowitz.md)

-Please use this link to see Part 1 of my project: [Final Project Part 1](final_project_RachelBukowitz.md)
+Please use this link to see Part III of my project: [Final Project Part III](FinalProjectPartIII.md)

 Please use this link to go back to my portfolio: [Rachel Bukowitz Portfolio](https://rbukowit.github.io/Bukowitz-Portfolio/)